Simulate a superposition of images with vmap

 sets out_axes=0

-, so all unmapped leaves get broadcasted. equinox
+, so all unmapped leaves get broadcasted.
+Typically, we only want to broadcast leaves in cryojax

 # Generate RNG keys